npstorey/sanctuarybond/README.md

 In 1975, New York City was bankrupt.
 After President Gerald Ford refused to bail out the city, bonds provided New Yorkers with a lifeline out of financial ruin.
 Bonds helped build the Brooklyn Bridge, the Triborough Bridge, the Second Avenue Subway and much more of New York.

 This simple idea of New Yorkers investing in the city’s future even stands underfoot of the Statue of Liberty.
-The funds the purchase the Lady Liberty’s pedestal were raised instead by some 120,000 donors, many of them immigrants, many contributing less than $1 each.
+The funds the purchase the Lady Liberty’s pedestal were raised by some 120,000 donors, many of them immigrants, many contributing less than $1 each.

 We are proud of those immigrants.
 They are our grand-parents, our parents, our neighbors, ourselves.
 Now we raise the funds needed to defend our city, so it may always remain a sanctuary.